 Romantic Lodging at Flathead Lake

-It’s not always easy for luxury travelers to find the right lodge or bed and breakfast in Montana.
+It’s not always easy fortravelers to find luxury lodging in Montana.
 Let’s face it, Montana is a rugged state where camping and outdoor adventures trump luxurious appointments.

 But Alan and I’ve are on a mission to experience every luxury property in the state so that you’ll know where to find them.
 And the romantic lodging at Coyote Bluff Estate is definitely going on our list.

 Welcome to Coyote Bluff Estate

 Coyote Bluff Estate sits on 32 acres on a secluded mountaintop overlooking Flathead Lake, the largest natural freshwater lake west of the Mississippi.
 The estate is about a two-hour drive from Missoula.